 Grief Course

 Lessons on Grief provides community and discussion for those who have lost a loved one.
 Each of the eight lessons is centered on a theme often experienced by those who journey through grief.
 As a group walks through the lessons together, the teaching content, handouts, and videos will help facilitate a discussion among group members with the goal of providing help, hope, and growth.
-These lessons are likely best-suited for participants who are still grieving but who are not necessarily in the initial phases of grief and are ready to share together in a group setting.
+These lessons are likely best suited for participants who are still grieving but who are not necessarily in the initial phases of grief and are ready to share together in a group setting.
 You can find out more information in the Courses portion of our website or you can enroll in this course by clicking on the link below.

 Course objectives: